Mathieuu/CsvEdit/README.md

 ## New features of 1.2.x

-In the new CSVEdit version, it is now possible to edit a row of your CSV file in a form:
+In the new CSVEdit version, it is now possible to edit a row in a form.

 ![Detailed edition](http://mathieusavy.com/images/github/CSVEdit-detailed.png "Detailed edition")

-It is possible to specify columns containing multiple values and their delimiter.
-The
+And even specify columns containing multiple values and their delimiter.

+To do so, go in preferences/CSV Editor Preferences:

++ in `header regex` put a regex matching a part of all column headers you want to display as a table.
+For instance, the picture below uses the regex (customer|order_id).
++ in `delimiter to use as value delimiter`, put the delimiter separating each value in your cell.

 ![List with multivalues](http://mathieusavy.com/images/github/CSVEdit-multivalues.png "List with multivalues")

 ## How to get the latest version

-LINK AVAILABLE SOON
+The latest version (1.2) is available [on source forge](https://sourceforge.net/projects/csvedit/files/latest/download).

+Extract jars from zip file and put them in .../eclipse/plugins folder.